artem-shadrin/eslint-plugin-artefactor/CONTRIBUTING.md

 ## Branching

 1. Create a new branch for your contribution: git checkout -b feature/my-feature.
-2. Keep your branch up to date with the main branch: `git pull origin main`.
+2. Keep your branch up to date with the master branch: `git pull origin master`.

 ## Committing with Conventional Commits and Commit-lint